wrt2dc/trellis/README.md

  * All projects are written in Java and/or Clojure and require at least Java 8.
 All projects can be built with Gradle.

+Once Java 9 is made generally available, trellis code will be updated to make use of Java 9 features.
+It is anticipated that the 0.1 release of Trellis will run on Java 9.